zozidalom/vproxy/README.md

 If no subnet is configured, the local default network proxy request will be used.
 When the local machine sets the priority `Ipv4`/`Ipv6` and the priority is `Ipv4`, it will always use `Ipv4` to make requests (if any).

+- When using passwordless authorization, if an IP whitelist exists, only authorized IPs can pass the request.

 ```shell
 $ vproxy -h
 An easy and powerful Rust HTTP/Socks5 Proxy